Home Garden Organic Compost and Mulch

 How to Make Compost:

 Home garden composting is easy.
-There is not much you can do wrong long term,
+Over the long term, there is not much you

-to the compost pile (also called the compost heap) Pile up any organic matter,
+can do wrong to a compost pile (also called the compost heap) Pile up any

 The key ingredients to successful garden composting are: